 In our analysis, Mercury comes in as a slightly cheaper option than Allstate for everyone except middle-aged drivers.
 When it comes to claims handling Allstate does better than Mercury, scoring 3 stars out of 5, compared to Mercury’s rating of 2 stars out of 5.
 Allstate also offers more options for safe drivers, as well as guaranteed claims satisfaction, something that the best auto insurance reviews praise highly.
-Guaranteed claims satisfaction means that you will get a refund if you are not pleased with the way your claim was handled.
-Allstate also has a higher number of additional coverage options, meaning that we would favor Allstate unless we were on a strict budget or we found Mercury’s Mechanical Coverage to be extremely appealing.
+Guaranteed claims satisfaction means that you’ll get a refund if you aren’t pleased with the way your claim was handled.
+Allstate also has a higher number of additional coverage options.
+This means we would favor Allstate unless we are on a strict budget or we find Mercury’s Mechanical Coverage to be extremely appealing.

 Mercury vs. State Farm

 State Farm comes in as a more expensive option in other Mercury auto insurance reviews, as well as in our analysis.
 We found that for a 21-year-old driver, State Farm costs $150 more per month than Mercury, which is a significant difference.
 When it comes to customer service, State Farm scores 3 out of 5 stars compared to Mercury’s 2 out of 5 in the J.D.
 Power national rating in claims satisfaction study.
 When it comes to discounts and optional coverage, none of these companies really excel.
 This means that the decision comes down to the better prices offered by Mercury or the better customer service offered by State Farm.
 State Farm also scores significantly better in the California region, where Mercury insurance has the largest presence.

 Mercury vs. Travelers Insurance